 While we don’t currently have a good solution for feature-detecting new syntax, we do have a way to feature-detect basic ES2015 syntax support today.

-The solution is <script type="module">.
+The solution is <script type="module">

-Most developers think of <script type="module"> as way to load ES modules (and of course this is true), but <script type="module"> also has a more immediate and practical use-case—loading regular JavaScript files with ES2015+ features and knowing the browser can handle it!
+also has a more immediate and practical use-case—loading regular JavaScript files with ES2015+ features and knowing the browser can handle it!

-To put that another way, every browser that supports <script type="module"> also supports most of the ES2015+ features you know and love.
+also supports most of the ES2015+ features you know and love.
 For example:

-• Every browser that supports <script type="module"> also supports async/await
+- Every browser that supports

-• Every browser that supports <script type="module"> also supports fetch, and Promises, and Map, and Set, and much more!
+also supports fetch, and Promises, and Map, and Set, and much more!

-The only thing left to do is provide a fallback for browsers that don’t support <script type="module">.
+.
 Luckily, if you’re currently generating an ES5 version of your code, you’ve already done that work.
 All you need now is to generate an ES2015+ version!

 The rest of this article explains how to implement this technique and discusses how the ability to ship ES2015+ code will change how we author modules going forward.